razvanz/nodejs-exercises/web-server/README.md

 Web server
 ==========

-Given the web server implementation, you have the following tasks:
+Given the web server implementation, consider the following tasks:

-1. Run the server
+1. Get started and run the server
 2. Investigate it's workings
 3. Change the user name to your name
 4. Add a API route for retrieving a user's favorite movies
-5. Display the favourite movies on the interface
+5. Display the list favorite movies on the interface along with the user name

 Getting started
 ---------------